evaezpour/video-object-detection/README.md

 ### Package Installation

-After setting up GroundingDINO, you can install the object detection package.
+After setting up GroundingDINO, you can install the video object detection package.
 Navigate to the directory containing `setup.py` and run:

 ```sh
 pip install .